Okocha76/Okocha76.github.io/_posts/2020-01-10-predict-migration.md

 I rerun the Logistic Regression model with the selected features and model accuracy increases to 59.5%.
 Model coefficients below.
 ![](/img/logistic.png)

-As a small bonus, below you see an interactive map from Eurostat.
+As a bonus, below you see an interactive map from Eurostat.

 <script src="https://d3js.org/d3.v4.min.js"></script>
 <script src="https://d3js.org/d3-queue.v3.min.js"></script>